FullSwingGolf/lm-connect-sdk-ios/README.md

 ### SDK API Flow

 The general interaction flow is charted below.
 This shows how a final application will interact with the SDK to communicate with a FullSwing Kit device.
-Once connected, the aplicaion will recieve state transitions and shot data as it is available.
-This state flow
+Once connected, the aplication will recieve state transitions and shot data as it is available.
+This state flow is detailed in the following table.

 | State | Description |
 | --- | --- |